26ROHAN-DSAI/LiveChat--Chat-App/README.md

 project will demonstrate proficiency in web development, integrating both front-end and back-end technologies, while ensuring real-time performance and data security.
-The application’s scalability allows for future enhancements, such as voice and video calling, AI-driven chatbots, and multilanguage support, making LiveChat a versatile and feature-rich messaging solution.
+The application’s scalability allows for future enhancements, such as voice and video calling, AI-driven chatbots, and multi language support, making LiveChat a versatile and feature-rich messaging solution.